sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 The second measure of central tendency that people use a lot is the **median**, and it is even easier to describe than the mean.
 The median of a set of observations is just the middle value.
-As before let us imagine we were interested only in the first 5 AFL winning margins: 56, 31, 56, 8 and 32.
-To figure out the median we sort these numbers into ascending order:
+As before let us imagine we were interested only in the first five AFL winning margins:
+56, 31, 56, 8 and 32.
+To figure out the median we sort these numbers into
+ascending order:

 | 8, 31, **32**, 56, 56

-From inspection, it is obvious that the median value of these 5 observations is 32 since that is the middle one in the sorted list (I have put it in bold to make it even more obvious).
+From inspection, it is obvious that the median value of these five observations is 32 since that is the middle one in the sorted list (I have put it in bold to make it even more obvious).
 Easy stuff.
-But what should we do if we are interested in the first 6 games rather than the first 5?
+But what should we do if we are interested in the first six games rather than the first five?
 Since the sixth game in the season had a winning margin of 14 points, our sorted list is now:

 | 8, 14, **31**, **32**, 56, 56